Biden administration gives out $570 million in grants to eliminate railroad crossings across US

 Trains stretching over 2 miles long can block railroads crossings for hours in some areas

-With the rail industry relying on longer and longer trains to cut costs, the Biden administration is handing out $570 million in grants to help eliminate many railroad crossings in 32 states.
+The Biden administration is handing out $570 million in grants to help eliminate many railroad crossings in 32 states and improve those that delay traffic and sometimes keep first responders from reaching those in need.

-The grants announced Monday will contribute to building bridges or underpasses at the sites of more than three dozen crossings that delay traffic and sometimes keep first responders from where help is desperately needed.
+The funding announced Monday will address more than 400 railroad crossings nationwide and contribute to building bridges or underpasses where long trains block intersections for long periods of time, the U.S. Department of Transportation said.

+"Every year, commuters, residents, and first responders lose valuable time waiting at blocked railroad crossings – and worse, those crossings are too often the site of collisions that could be prevented," said U.S. Transportation Secretary Pete Buttigieg.
+"As part of President Biden’s Investing in America agenda, we’re improving rail crossings in communities across the country to save lives, time, and resources for American families."

 In some places, trains routinely stretching more than 2 miles long can block crossings for hours, cutting off access to parts of towns and forcing pedestrians to attempt the dangerous act of climbing through trains that could start moving without warning.